It's Galileo Groundhog Day! You can keep asking the same question, but it won't change the answer

 As the imagined strains of Sonny and Cher’s hit "I Got You, Babe"* died down, the UK Parliament’s Exiting the European Union Committee spent a chunk of yesterday morning asking the UK space industry the same old questions.

-Patrick Norris of UK Space, Colin Paynter of Airbus and Dr Belddyn Bowen of the University of Leicester were on hand as witnesses yesterday to deal with the latest round of enquiries from UK politicos regarding the potential loss of Galileo work and potential home-grown alternatives.
+Patrick Norris of UK Space, Colin Paynter of Airbus and Dr Bleddyn Bowen of the University of Leicester were on hand as witnesses yesterday to deal with the latest round of enquiries from UK politicos regarding the potential loss of Galileo work and potential home-grown alternatives.

 Blighty: If EU won't let us play at Galileo, we're going home and taking encryption tech with usREAD MORE